abra-hub/abra/content/blog/2021-06-08-journal-of-new-music-research-special-issue-on-the-socio-cultural-role-of-technology-in-digital-musical-instruments.md

 * Simon Waters's approach on rediscovering sociality regards instruments as necessarily assemblages rather than objects, and he suggests that in historical terms the non-standard instrument can be seen to be typical of human/instrument entanglements.
 * Tarja Rautiainen-Keskustalo debates how the examination of material media theory could contribute to understanding music-making as a part of digital networks.
 * Koray Tahiroğlu explores our current relationship with music further through a particular AIpowered autonomous musical instrument, and argues that music-making still emerges as a social construct, a social activity even as a result of the mutual cooperation with human musicians and autonomous instruments.
-* Don Ihde looks at selected examples of player-instrument relations beginning with a single string and moves to digital synthesisers, questioning how changes in musical technologies play roles in the social dimensions of musical instruments.
+* Don Ihde looks at selected examples of player-instrument relations beginning with a single string and moves to digital synthesizers, questioning how changes in musical technologies play roles in the social dimensions of musical instruments.
 * Thor Magnusson looks into the question of how musical instruments establish themselves as part of culture and discusses music-technical transmission through using the conceptual cluster of ergodynamics, ergomimetics and ergophors.
 * Claudia Molitor engages in a conversation with Thor Magnusson, on certain aspects of her work, discussing the idea of designing technology in the process of creating the social experience that is embodied by a new musical composition.
-* Taina Riikonen looks into digital anthropology by conceptualising multi-sensory listening in large-scale city sonic environments and presents listening as an embodied, social and transformative phenomenon through the binaural recordings of Helsinki Metro tunnels.
+* Taina Riikonen looks into digital anthropology by conceptualizing multi-sensory listening in large-scale city sonic environments and presents listening as an embodied, social and transformative phenomenon through the binaural recordings of Helsinki Metro tunnels.

 I hope that you will enjoy reading this special issue, which I believe is a unique contribution to the research of new interfaces for musical expression.
 The content might be an inspiring contribution to your own research areas.

+Koray Tahiroğlu

 1. Marsden, A., Tahiroğlu, K., & Magnusson, T. (2021).
-Special Issue: Socio-Cultural Role of Technology in Digital Musical Instruments.
-Journal of New Music Research, 50(2), 117–120. https://www.tandfonline.com/toc/nnmr20/50/2.
+Special Issue: Socio-Cultural Role of Technology in Digital Musical Instruments. *Journal of New Music Research*, 50(2), 117–120. https://www.tandfonline.com/toc/nnmr20/50/2.